N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

 ## Mapping when original types are kept

-- Exclusively used for site interpretations (and periodisations).
 - Mapping is used to:
   - Translate non-English terminology,
   - Fix common spelling errors,